 The heavy knit winter sweater was worn as a layer over other tops.
 It was nearly always made of wool and designed either as a button up or pull over style.
 Collars were large and high around the necks and wrists bands were tight to keep the warmth in.
 The same bright colors popular in summer were worn in winter as well.
 Bright red, blue, and green made women visible while skiing, too.

 1940s Teen “Sloppy Joe” Sweaters

-In the 1940s, American teenage girls known as bobby-soxers, became famous not only for their fashions, but for their love of male crooners such as Frank Sinatra.
+In the 1940s, American teenage girls known as bobby-soxers became famous not only for their fashions, but for their love of male crooners such as Frank Sinatra.
 Bobby-soxers wore ankle socks, rolled-up jeans or plaid skirts, sloppy sweaters, and saddle shoes.
-Unlike women’s tight fitting short sweaters, teenagers wore oversize women’s (or mens) sweaters that bagged around the low hip, with loose sleeves, and a large crew neck opening.
-Many were button up styles similar to the collegiate look however to be really stylin’ teens never wore it traditionally.
+Unlike women’s tight fitting short sweaters, teenagers wore oversized women’s (or men’s) sweaters that bagged around the low hip, with loose sleeves and a large crew neck opening.
+Many were button up styles similar to the collegiate look, however to be really stylin’, teens never wore it traditionally.
 They either draped over their shoulders or wore them backwards, buttoning up the backside.
 This odd trend continued into the ’50s as well.